sdbxsdb/my-revu-hq/DEPLOYMENT.md

 ## Twilio Setup

-1. Register an alphanumeric sender ID "RateMyWork" in your Twilio account
+1. Register an alphanumeric sender ID "myrevuhq" in your Twilio account
 2. Note: Alphanumeric sender IDs may have restrictions depending on your country
 3. For production, consider using a Twilio phone number instead if alphanumeric IDs aren't supported